js-murph/docker-socket-proxy/docs/docs/index.md

 # Docker Socket Proxy

-A proxy for the Docker socket that allows for adding ACLs and rewriting requests and responses.
-This binary contains a server that runs the proxy and a CLI for managing it.
+A secure proxy for Docker socket with fine-grained access control and request rewriting capabilities.

 ## Features